MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [!IMPORTANT]
-> The API page type should not be extended by creating a page extension object.
-Instead, create a new API by adding a [page object](devenv-page-object.md).
+> A page of type _API page_ cannot not be extended by creating a page extension object.
+Instead, create a new API page by adding a new [page object](devenv-page-object.md).

 > [!NOTE]
 > Modifying actions in Cue groups on page extensions is not supported.